vmware-archive/gfxd-demo/README.md

 The demo is intended to be run using the Pivotal HD distribution.
 An easy way to do this is by using the [PHD VM].

 Ensure that the namenode URL is set correctly in `scripts/schema-hadoop.sql`.
+For the PHD VM, this would be `hdfs://localhost:8020`

 ### Setup (for Hadoop)

 The `gfxd-demo-aeq-listener-1.0.jar` file needs to be available on the GemFireXD classpath.
-When using the PHD VM, edit the `~gpadmin/Desktop/start_gfxd.sh` script and adjust it as follows:
+When using the PHD VM, edit the `~/Desktop/start_gfxd.sh` script and adjust it as follows:

-    # Look for the function 'startServers' and modify the sqlf/gfxd server start, adding the -classpath option
+    # Look for the function 'startServers' and modify the gfxd server start, adding the -classpath and -server-groups options
+    # Note that for some versions, this command may be sqlf and not gfxd.
+These commands are interchangeable.
-    sqlf server start -dir=$BASEDIR/server${i} -locators=localhost[10101] -client-port=$CLIENTPORT \
+    gfxd server start -dir=$BASEDIR/server${i} -locators=localhost[10101] -client-port=$CLIENTPORT \
+        -server-groups=group1 \
         -classpath=/home/gpadmin/gfxd-demo/gfxd-demo-aeq-listener/build/libs/gfxd-demo-aeq-listener-1.0.jar

 Restart the GemFireXD servers.

+Also ensure that YARN is running.
+On the PHD VM, YARN can be explicitly started with:

+    icm_client start -l pivhd -s yarn

 The setup phase consists of creating the schema and populating the load_averages table.
 This step is achieved with:

     ./gradlew loadAverages

 This task performs the following actions:
-* Stop the current GemFireXD server
-* Clean up the server's directory - `server1/`
-* Start a GemFireXD server
-* Create the necessary tables
+* Create the necessary tables, HDFS store definitions and Async Event listeners
 * Import data into the `load_averages` table

 ### Ingest